Join the Locals & Join the Fun

 Both during the day and at night.
-Starting with the summer solstice in June. (at 10:34 PM on the June 20, 2016) The Duomo in Florence annual has events that celebrate the first gnomon installed in 1475, check out the official website of the Duomo to find out about dates to visit the meridiana.
+Starting with the summer solstice in June. (at 6:24 AM on Wednesday June 21, 2017 CET) The Duomo in Florence annual has events that celebrate the first gnomon installed in 1475, check out the official website of the Duomo to find out about dates to visit the meridiana.
 Or you can watch as a sunbeam hits the zodiac sign in the Basilica of San Miniato al Monte announcing the Summer Solstice.

 But it is also a time to go stargazing and the various observatories and planetariums are open with shows, talks, and telescopes pointed to the latest stars on the horizon.